 To ensure that local needs are met, the Plan requires a more specific strategy for dwelling mix for both old and young alike.
-For schemes of more than six dwellings, a mix of dwelling types and sizes to meet the needs of current and future households in Angmering will be sought requiring:
+On schemes of more than six dwellings, a mix of dwelling types and sizes to meet the needs of current and future households in Angmering will be sought requiring:.

-- A higher percentage of 1 and 2 bed units and fewer 4+ bed to make up for the parish deficit against the Arun district averages, and the local parish need - At least 25% of dwellings must meet Lifetime Home Standards to ensure that homes are accessible and adaptable to any circumstances.
+- A higher percentage of 2 and 3 bed units and less 4+ bed to make up for the parish deficit against the Arun district averages, and the local parish need - Lifetime home standards, to allow for homes to be adapted as required by the owners to meet the needs of growing older

-1 Assumes lending up to 2.5 times joint salary
+&lt;sup>1 Assumes lending up to 2.5 times joint salary

-- Affordable housing which includes provision to remain at an affordable price for future eligible households, or for the subsidy to be recycled for alternative affordable housing provision through a suitable affordable homes provider. - Developments of more than six dwellings must provide a mix of dwelling sizes (market and affordable) that fall within the following ranges:
+- Affordable housing which include provisions to remain at an affordable price for future eligible households, or for the subsidy to be recycled for alternative affordable housing provision through a suitable affordable homes provider - Developments of more than six dwellings must provide a mix of dwelling sizes (market and affordable) that fall within the following ranges:

-1-bed dwellings: 5-10% of all dwellings
+1-bed dwellings: 10-15% of all dwellings

 • 2-bed dwellings: 25-35% of all dwellings

 • 3-bed dwellings: 45-55% of all dwellings

-• 4+-bed dwellings: 10-15% of all dwellings
+• 4+-bed dwellings: 5-10% of all dwellings